 Stage 1 covers three core practice areas of law: business law and practice, litigation (civil and criminal), and property law and practice.

-Stage 2 involves vocational electives and allows for the candidates to specialise toward specific areas of their interest of the law, specifically private acquisitions, public companies, and debt/banking.
+Stage 2 involves vocational electives and allows for the candidates to specialise in specific areas of their interest of the law, for example private acquisitions, public companies, and debt/banking.
 This stage can be studied with more than one authorised provider.

-If you have already been offered a training contract, you may be instructed as to where you can do your LPC, otherwise you have more than 30 different options in England and Wales to choose from to do the LPC.
+If you have already been offered a training contract, you may be instructed as to where you must take your LPC, otherwise you have more than 30 different options in England and Wales to choose from.
 Most courses will include workshops, lectures, and private study time, combined with online tests and tutorials.

-The SQE is a single national assessment that all candidates must pass to become solicitors in England and Wales.
+The SQE is a single national assessment that will eventually become the sole exam that all candidates must pass to become solicitors in England and Wales.
 The SRA have put in place transitional arrangements for those who have started the LPC route before 1 September 2021, the date the SQE will be introduced.

-The SRA introduced the SQE to make sure that solicitors have high standards on the first day of qualification.
+The SRA introduced the SQE to make sure that solicitors have high standards of both legal knowledge and skills on the first day of qualification.
 The SQE also addresses the problem of inconsistent and variable provider dependent pass rates across the LPC and GDL.
 It provides a single assessment for all candidates, regardless of their background and route into the profession they have taken.

 To be eligible to qualify through the SQE, you will need to: